SciML/PreallocationTools.jl/README.md

 ## Similar Projects

 [AutoPreallocation.jl](https://github.com/oxinabox/AutoPreallocation.jl) tries
 to do this automatically at the compiler level.
+[Alloc.jl](https://github.com/FluxML/Alloc.jl) tries to do this with a bump allocator.